The activity "Exploring the five senses" was organised and conducted by Ms.Akila,Special educator,ELC.

 The basic five senses - Sight,Touch,Taste,Smell and Hearing are the ways in which our bodies allow us to experience the world around us.These senses and the sensory organs help us understand and perceive the world around us.Sensory processing and integration refers to how the brain organizes and responds to sensory information from the five senses(Sight,sound,smell,taste touch as well as movement).

-The sense of "Taste" was explored elaborately - The six tastes were kept in different bowls - Bitter (Neem paste),Sour (Mango),Sweet (Karkandu -sugar crystals),Tart (Pomegranate),Salt (Salted butter) and Spicy(Dry ginger powder).Children tasted the different tastes and expressed their likes/dislikes through their facial expressions.Few were hesitant to taste and few enjoyed exploring the different tastes.
+The sense of "Taste" was explored elaborately - The six tastes were kept in different bowls - Bitter (Neem paste),Sour (Mango),Sweet (Karkandu -sugar crystals),Tart (Pomegranate),Salt (Salted butter) and Spicy(Dry ginger powder).Children tasted the different items and expressed their likes/dislikes through their facial expressions.Few were hesitant to taste and few enjoyed exploring the different tastes.

 The sense of "Smell" - All children gathered and assembled in a room and mild,pleasing room spray was sprayed making everyone feel the sense of smell.